jupyter-server/enterprise_gateway/docs/source/system-architecture.md

 * `--RemoteProcessProxy.port-range {port_range}`  - passes configured port-range to launcher where launcher applies
 that range to kernel ports.
 The port-range may be configured globally or on a per-kernelspec basis, as previously described.
+* `--RemoteProcessProxy.spark-context-initialization-mode [lazy|eager|none]`  - indicates the *timeframe* in which the
+spark context will be created.
+    - `lazy` (default) attempts to defer initialization as late as possible - although can vary depending on the underlying kernel and launcher implementation.
+    - `eager` attempts to create the spark context as soon as possible.
+    - `none` skips spark context creation altogether.

+    Note that some launchers may not be able to support all modes.
+For example, the scala launcher uses the Toree kernel - which currently assumes a spark context will exist.
+As a result, a mode of `none` doesn't apply.
+    Similarly, the `lazy` and `eager` modes in the Python launcher are essentially the same, with the spark context creation occurring immediately, but in the background thereby minimizing the kernel's startup time.

 Kernel.json files also include a `LAUNCH_OPTS:` section in the `env` stanza to allow for custom parameters to be conveyed in the launcher's environment.  `LAUNCH_OPTS` are then referenced in